 Fun fact: The Valley of Desolation is named after a great storm in 1826.

-From the Cavendish Pavillion, follow the signposted path through Posforth Gill to the Valley of Desolation, passing through woods and past pretty waterfalls on your way.
+From the Cavendish Pavillion, follow the signposted path through Posforth Gill to the Valley of Desolation, passing through woods and past pretty waterfalls.

 Distance: 13.25km (8.25 miles)